Letters of Recommendation

 Email One: The Information

-After requesting the letter, and you have been made aware of this information, and I have agreed, send an email with the following information:
+After requesting the letter, you have been made aware of this information, and I have agreed, send an email with the following information:

 • State the following: “I agree to the listed terms and would like to request a letter of recommendation.”